Canadian Pacific 1246

-Canadian Pacific 1246 is a preserved G5c class "Pacific" type steam locomotive built in June 1946 by the Montreal Locomotive Works (MLW).
+Canadian Pacific 1246 is a preserved G5c class "Pacific" type steam locomotive built in 1946 by the Montreal Locomotive Works (MLW).
 In 1965, it became one of three G5 locomotives to be purchased by Steamtown, U.S.A. for excursion service.
 After operating in Scranton for a few years in the 1980s, No. 1246 was sold at an October 1988 auction to the Railroad Museum of New England (RMNE) with plans to restore and operate it, and it was initially put on static display.
-As of 2025, No. 1246 is stored at the Railroad Museum of New England.
+As of 2026, No. 1246 is stored at the Railroad Museum of New England.

 History

 Revenue service

 No. 1246 was built by the Montreal Locomotive Works (MLW) in Montreal, Quebec.
-It rolled out of the Shops on June 29, 1946 as the fourteenth member of the Canadian Pacific Railway's (CP) G5c class.
+It rolled out of the Shops in June 1946 as the fourteenth member of the Canadian Pacific Railway's (CP) G5c class.
 It was initially assigned by the CP to operate in Alberta and Saskatchewan in Western Canada, and it travelled for 655,773 miles during its revenue career between July 1946 and March 1958.
-Despite having a 4-6-2 wheel arrangement, No. 1246 was primarily used for freight service, and records only show the locomotive hauling passengers for a combined total of thirteen months.
+Despite having a wheel arrangement, No. 1246 was primarily used for freight service, and records only show the locomotive hauling passengers for a combined total of thirteen months.
 The G5c was overhauled for the sixth and final time by the CP at Winnipeg, coming out of Weston Shops on June 15, 1958.
 However, the locomotive never operated for the CP again after the overhaul.